-The IRS has posted a list of “frequently asked questions” (FAQs) concerning opportunity zone designations pursuant to measures in the new tax law (Pub.
+The IRS has posted a list of “frequently asked questions” (FAQs) concerning qualified opportunity zone designations pursuant to measures in the new tax law (Pub.
 L. No. 115-97, enacted December 22, 2017).

 The FAQs defines what is a qualified opportunity zone, what is its purpose, what is a qualified opportunity fund, and how to obtain the tax benefits for an opportunity zone.
-The FAQs also addresses how a taxpayer can become certified as a qualified opportunity fund.
+The FAQs also address how a taxpayer can become certified as a qualified opportunity fund.

-Under the new tax law, Treasury was required to issue rules for the certification of qualified opportunity funds.
+Under the new tax law, Treasury is required to issue rules for the certification of qualified opportunity funds.
 The FAQs explain that approval or action by the IRS to certify a qualified opportunity fund is not required and that eligible qualified opportunity funds can self-certify.
-To self-certify, a taxpayer merely completes a form (which will be released in the summer of 2018) and attaches that form to the taxpayer’s federal income tax return for the taxable year.
+To self-certify, a taxpayer merely completes a form (which will be released in the summer of 2018) and attaches that form to the taxpayer’s federal income tax return for the tax year.

 The FAQs have a posting date of April 24, 2018.